viscenter/sli/meshProcessing/README.txt

 Make instructions:
 	Run make
-	if fails make sure the directory structure is created propery and all dependencies are isntalled
+	if fails make sure the directory structure is created propery and all dependencies are installed

 Top Level Scripts:
 generateMesh:
-	Usage: generateMesh [shortened name] [3D path] [Img path] short name: Compressed name of page for reference.
+	Usage: generateMesh [shortened name] [3D path] [Img path] [Storage path] short name: Compressed name of page for reference.
 For instance the directory Chad003-3D would shorten to Chad003.
 E3-103r-3D would shorten to E3-103r
-		3D path: path to directory containg the generate 3D ply coordinates Img path: the directory containing the Mega directory which contains the raw dng images
+		3D path: path to directory containg the generate 3D ply coordinates Img path: the directory containing the Mega directory which contains the raw dng images Storage path: location to place the model files upon completion

+		CAUTION: This script assumes you have set up some things that meshMaker.pl usually would do.
+You must have a flatfield.png in the running directory and the calibration folder directly as a subdirectory.

 meshMaker.pl